 In recent years, the conversation surrounding sexual consent has grown from a quiet rumbling to a deafening roar, inciting nationwide debate about what does and doesn't qualify as rape.
 These discussions have made clear that yes means yes and no means no, but get murkier when things fall into the space that lies between.
 But while society is still reluctant to address that gray area with conviction, The Handmaid's Tale episode "Faithful" confronts it head on, showing that when it comes to consent, there's nothing complicated about it.

 In Gilead's dystopia, most people are barren, and the few fertile women remaining are forced to take part in a monthly "ceremony" that's essentially rape downplayed as a sacred ritual.
-In it, the handmaids must have sex with a Commander — the household patriarch — while his wife physically holds them down.
+In it, the handmaids must have intercourse with a Commander — the household patriarch — while his wife physically holds them down.
 It's not excessively violent, nor do the handmaids verbally object, but make no mistake: They aren't consenting.
 It they were to fight back, they would be mutilated, killed, or sentenced to a life of solitude that's somehow worse than the hell they're already living through.

 In Episode 5 of The Handmaid's Tale, the show masterfully contrasts consensual and nonconsensual sex.
 When the commander breaks the ceremony's frigid, unspoken rules and begins to grasp protagonist Offred's leg — he later alleges that he did so for her enjoyment as well — she wills him, wild-eyed, to stop.
 But he persists, ignoring her silent pleas for his own pleasure, seemingly resting on the false consent of their secret, but friendly relationship.
 In a world where rape is commonplace, he does the only thing he can to further violate her body, transforming a government-mandated act into an intimate encounter Offred visibly rejects.